Skip to main content

 What is the House of Elders?

-In 2012, pioneers like Royal Palms collaborated with global players like Retired Lifestyle of Australia to create retirement villages that rival their Western counterparts.
+In 2012, Royal Palms collaborated with global players like Retired Lifestyle of Australia to create retirement villages that rival their Western counterparts.
 With increasing demand, such spaces are bridging the gap between comfort, security, and care.

 Also Read: Waiting to be seen: A Journey from childhood loneliness to love